willdurand/ArvernOS/README.md

-initrd                         build the init ram disk iso                            build the image of the OS (.iso) kernel                         compile the kernel libc                           build the libc (for userland) run-debug                      run the OS in debug mode run-test                       run the OS in test mode run                            run the OS test                           run unit tests userland                       compile the userland programs (statically linked to libc) version                        print tool versions
+initrd                         build the init ram disk iso                            build the image of the OS (.iso) kernel                         compile the kernel libc                           build the libc (userland) libk                           build the libk (kernel) run-debug                      run the OS in debug mode run-test                       run the OS in test mode run                            run the OS in release mode test                           run unit tests userland                       compile the userland programs (statically linked to libc) version                        print tool versions